 The most large-scale trends will be:

+Whereas before, the most important measure of the Asian region's economic successes were standard growth rates, currently quality-based criteria are most important.
 Inclusive growth and economic efficiency are becoming the main formulas for all developing countries in the region, above all China.
 Inclusive growth implies distributing the gains from economic growth among all citizens, while also involving the maximum number of citizens in the economic development process itself.
 For China, this means raising the quality of urbanization, investing heavily in human capital, and significantly increasing the quality of public services.

 Over the next 10-15 years, Asia's most critical issues will be providing the resources necessary for economic growth.
 Opportunities for extensively boosting consumption of traditional resources have either been exhausted or this consumption is too expensive and ineffective.
 This is why the region’s leading economies have no way of avoiding the use of non-traditional energy sources (biofuel, wind energy, etc.) and improving energy efficiency.
 In addition to this strategy, gas, oil, and food imports from abroad will increase, which opens up additional opportunities for energy exporting countries, above all Russia and Kazakhstan.
 This will be a powerful catalyst for such economies.